agisga/agisga.github.io/_posts/2015-8-19-GSoC_2015_final_post_on_mixed_models.markdown

 ## Acknowledgement

 I want to thank Google and the [Ruby Science Foundation](sciruby.com) for giving me this excellent opportunity!
-Especially I want to thank [Pjotr Prins](http://thebird.nl/) who was my mentor for the project for much helpful advise and suggestions as well as his prompt responsiveness to any of my concerns.
-I also want to thank my fellow GSoC participants [Will](https://github.com/wlevine), [Ivan](https://github.com/dilcom) and [Sameer](https://github.com/v0dro) for their help with certain aspects of my project.
+I especially want to thank [Pjotr Prins](http://thebird.nl/) who was my mentor for the project for much helpful advice and suggestions as well as his prompt responses to any of my concerns.
+I also want to thank my fellow GSoC participants [Will](https://github.com/wlevine), [Ivan](https://github.com/dilcom), and [Sameer](https://github.com/v0dro) for their help with certain aspects of my project.